This post may contain affiliate links. Please see our disclosure policy for more details.

 The orange-fleshed ones are rich in carotenoids whereas the purple varieties are rich in anthocyanins.
 White-fleshed sweet potatoes have the lowest amount of antioxidants.

-Are sweet potatoes safe for babies?
+Is sweet potato safe for babies?

 Note that sweet potatoes (organic and conventional) contain arsenic and other heavy metals that are found in the soil and water.
 While this may be concerning, it’s nearly impossible to avoid these contaminants.
 So DON’T stop offering!